mpoxson/BorrowBuddy/README.md

 - "database": "borrowbuddy" (change windows service name)
 - all other options stay the same, execute
 - download workbench
+- connect to the server using the name borrowbuddy and the password above
+- create a new schema called "borrowbuddy"
+- see below for the rest

 ### --------------------------------v1--------------------------